Audiophile Reissues of the Reiner/CSO Recording

 Both the Chesky and Classic reissue pressings of LSC 2446 are just plain terrible.
 Embarrassingly the latter is found on the TAS List.

 There is a newly remastered 33 RPM pressing of the album garnering rave reviews in the audiophile press.
-We will report our findings soon enough.
+We will didn’t like it either.

 Missing the Obvious

 The RCA White Dog with the best side two in our shootout had a very unmusical side one.
 Since reviewers virtually never discuss the sonic differences between the two (or more) sides of the albums they audition, how critically can they be listening?
 Under the circumstances how can we take anything they have to say about the sound of the record seriously?

 The sound is obviously different from side to side on most of the records we play, often dramatically so (as in the case of Scheherazade), yet audiophile reviewers practically never seem to notice these obvious, common, unmistakable differences in sound, the kind that we discuss in every listing on the site.
 If they can’t hear the clear differences in sound from side to side, doesn’t that call into question their abilities at the most basic level?

 For us it is this glaring obtuseness that best explains the modern reviewer’s infatuation with Heavy Vinyl.
 Poor reproduction or poor listening skills, it could be one or the other; most likely it’s some combination of the two (they clearly do go hand in hand, no surprise there).
 We can never be sure exactly where the fault lies.
 But do we really need to concern ourselves with the reasons for their striking lack of competence?